-- Using butchers twine, bind the legs together and place the turkey on a rack in your roasting pan.
+- Using butcher's twine, bind the legs together and place the turkey on a rack in your roasting pan.

 - After 3 hours, check the internal temperature of your turkey by inserting a thermometer in the thickest part of the thigh.
 When it has reached an internal temperature of 150°F, remove from the oven, and brush the turkey with the remaining compound butter.
 Crank up the oven to 450°F. Put back in the oven without the lid and let it roast until the skin is a nice golden brown.
 The internal temperature should be 160°F when you remove from the oven.
-Total cooking time for an 18-20 pound turkey is 4-4 1/2 hours approximately.
+Total cooking time for an 18 to 20–pound turkey is 4 to 4 1/2 hours approximately.

 - Let turkey rest for at least 30 minutes tented with foil.
 Final temperature should be 165°F to 170°F.